Babilinx/zoc/README.md

 # Concepts
 Everything is a block.
 The file itself, functions, variables etc.

 Each block can be called.
 They can also contain data.
-They can be named, annonymous and inlined.
+They can be named, anonymous and inlined.

 Like in Forth (and others), each word needs to be separated by spaces.
 The only exception is the stack descriptor.